 Vietnam suspends all air operations until April 15

-The Vietnamese Ministry of Transport has asked the country's Civil Aviation Authority to announce the airlines about the suspension of air passenger transport between April 1 and 15.
+The Vietnamese Ministry of Transport has asked the country's Civil Aviation Authority to notify the airlines about the suspension of passenger air transport between April 1 and 15.

 According to the Vietnamese press, the authorities report that the directive does not apply to passengers with diplomatic status, officials or specialists, business managers and other categories approved by the National Committee on Covid Prevention and Control-19.